Joint Committee on the National Security Strategy: Government response and the committee's second report

 The committee said that the government needed to start to map out its programme for the next NSS immediately.
 It also called on the Government to supply it with an indicative programme for producing and consulting on the next NSS.

-Government response to the committee’s second report
+Government response to the committee's second report

 The government responded in November 2012 and said that it was:

-“now starting to consider the scope, conceptual structure, process, timing, and possible forms of external (including international) engagement required to ensure that the 2015 NSS and SDSR will meet UK national security needs.”

-It said that “the Cabinet Office is leading initial preparatory work” on the NSS but did not give an “indicative programme” or set out the planned staffing, resources or public consultation as the committee had requested.
+It said that "the Cabinet Office is leading initial preparatory work" on the NSS but did not give an "indicative programme" or set out the planned staffing, resources or public consultation as the committee had requested.
 It undertook to consult the JCNSS in confidence as the forward work programme took shape and to keep the Committee up-to-date on significant developments.

 The JCNSS published this response as its First Special Report of Session 2012-13.

 The work of the Joint Committee on the National Security Strategy in 2012

 In February 2013 the committee published its report The work of the Joint Committee on the National Security Strategy in 2012.
 This reviewed the committee’s work over the past year and called on the government to address five key areas of concern: